Reform Judaism: The US and Classical Reform

 Quite haphazardly, Wise instituted a major innovation when introducing family pews in 1851, after his Albany congregation purchased a local church building and retained sitting arrangements.
-While it was gradually adopted even by many Orthodox Jews in the United States, and remained so well into the 20th century, the same was not applied in Germany until after World War II.
+While it was gradually adopted even by many Orthodox Jews in the US, and remained so well into the 20th century, the same was not applied in Germany until after World War II.
 Wise attempted to reach consensus with the traditionalist leader Rabbi Isaac Leeser in order to forge a single, unified, American Judaism.
 In the 1855 Cleveland Synod, he was at first acquiescent to Leeser, but reverted immediately after the other departed.
 The enraged Leeser disavowed any connection with him.
 Yet Wise's harshest critic was Einhorn, who arrived from Europe in the same year.
 Demanding clear positions, he headed the radical camp as Reform turned into a distinct current.

 On 3–6 November 1869, the two and their followers met in Philadelphia.
 Described by Meyer as American Reform's "declaration of independence", they stated their commitment to the principles already formulated in Germany: priestly privileges, the belief in Resurrection, and a personal Messiah were denied.
 A practical, far-reaching measure, not instituted in the home country until 1910, was acceptance of civil marriage and divorce.
 A get was no longer required.
 In 1873, Wise founded the Union of American Hebrew Congregations (since 2003, Union for Reform Judaism), the denominational body.
 In 1875, he established the movement's rabbinical seminary, Hebrew Union College, at Cincinnati, Ohio.
 He and Einhorn also quarreled in the matter of liturgy, each issuing his own prayerbook, Minhag America (American Rite) and Olat Tamid (Regular Burnt Offering) respectively, which they hoped to make standard issue.
 Eventually, the Union Prayer Book was adopted in 1895.
-The movement spread rapidly: in 1860, when it began its ascent, there were few Reform synagogues and 200 Orthodox in the United States.
-By 1880, a mere handful of the existing 275 were not affiliated with it.
+The movement spread rapidly: in 1860, when it began its ascent, there were few Reform synagogues and 200 traditional ones in the United States.
+By 1880, a mere handful of the existing 275 houses of worship were not affiliated with it.